pg-cy/Elk-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jump-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-A)Any ip address that has access to the private ssh key will be allowed to ssh into jumpbox.
+- A)Any ip address that has access to the private ssh key will be allowed to ssh into jumpbox.
-Machines within the network can only be accessed by the Jump-box ansible container through ssh.
+VM Machines within the network can only be accessed by the Jump-box ansible container through ssh.

 -The ELK VM (10.1.0.5) can only be accessed by the Jump-box ansible container(10.0.0.5) which contains the ssh private key.